Definition of Working Capital

 Let's assume that a company's balance sheet dated June 30 reports the following amounts:

 - Total amount of current assets is $323,000

 - Total amount of current liabilities is $310,000

 Therefore, the company's working capital on June 30 was $13,000.
 If one year earlier the company had current assets of $210,000 and current liabilities of $60,000, its working capital was $150,000.

-The adequacy of a company's working capital depends on the industry in which it competes, its relationship with its customers and suppliers, and more.
-Here are some additional factors to consider:
+The adequacy of a company's working capital depends on the industry in which it competes, its relationship with its customers and suppliers, and other factors such as the following:

 - The nature of the company's sales and how customers pay.
 If a company has very consistent sales via the Internet and its customers pay with credit cards at the time they place the order, a small amount of working capital may be sufficient.
-On the other hand, a company in an industry where the credit terms are net 60 days and its suppliers must be paid in 30 days, the company will need a greater amount of working capital.
+However, another company in an industry where the credit terms are net 60 days will need a greater amount of working capital.

-- The existence of an approved credit line and no borrowing.
-An approved credit line and no borrowing allows a company to operate comfortably with a small amount of working capital.
+- Having an approved credit line with no borrowing allows a company to operate comfortably with a small amount of working capital.

-In short, analyzing working capital should involve more than simply subtracting current liabilities from current assets.
+In short, there is more to working capital than simply subtracting current liabilities from current assets.